 I'm Mary S., the breeder behind Hugworthy Goldens located in Washington.
 It is our goal to produce adorable, affectionate Golden Retrievers that are healthy, well-tempered, and make wonderful companions.
 We are dedicated to always providing our buyers and our puppies with a positive experience, which includes remaining committed to responsible practices when it comes to breeding, training, and rehoming our puppies.

 Mary has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

-Mary has been a member of Good Dog for about 4 years
+Mary has been a member of Good Dog for over 4 years

 Mary was screened for responsible practices and has been a member since 2021.